 - Ages 13-24 have the lowest viral suppression rate in the Orlando Eligible Metropolitian Area

-The Central Florida HIV Planning Council (CFHPC) is responible for planning HIV care in Central Florida.
+The Central Florida HIV Planning Council (CFHPC) is responsible for planning HIV care and prevention in Central Florida.
 To improve the viral suppression rate, they’ve already commissioned a study.
+Sam Graper, our Community Relations Manager, also serves as Chair of the CFHPC.
+CFHPC and Sam are doing an exceptional job and more work needs to be done.
 Other organizations are conducting targeted out reach programs for youth.
 The goal is to increase education and testing and reduce HIV.

 Great Community Resources